Tailwind: A Practical Framework for Query Accelerators: Additional Details

 \subsection{\alp{} Matching and Resolution}

 \thesystem{}'s planner searches for accelerator use opportunities in a workload.
 This process consists of three conceptual parts: (i) matching \alps{} to queries, (ii) resolving the matched constructs in the \alp{} (e.g., assigning concrete values to its variables), and (iii) enumerating query plans that contain the matched accelerators.
-We look at each of these next, starting with \alp{} matching.